IMM 5257 Schedule 1 Explained (IEC Canada)

 If you can’t remember the exact dates or destinations of your past trips, do your best to find them.

-• Social Media: Look through old Facebook or Instagram posts, WhatsApp conversations with friends or family
+• Look through old Facebook or Instagram posts, WhatsApp conversations with friends or family

-• Email account: Search email using keywords like “flight confirmation,” “reservation,” “hotel,” or airline/hotel names.
+• Search email using keywords like “flight confirmation,” “reservation,” “hotel,” or airline/hotel names.

-• Ask travel buddies, friends or cousins you traveled with, they might have kept better records.
+• friends or cousins you travelled with, they might have kept better records.

 Other places to look:

-• Cloud photo backups (like Google Photos, iCloud, or OneDrive): These often organize pictures by date and location.
+• (like Google Photos, iCloud, or OneDrive): These often organize pictures by date and location.

-• Travel and booking apps: Airbnb, Booking.com, or Expedia may have a history of your bookings if you used them.
+• Airbnb, Booking.com, Expedia and other booking platforms have a history of your bookings if you used them.

 When you're done with the form: You must submit it!